rickygrr/junior-design/README.md

 ```

 #### Usage
 When run, the script will display the video clip on the screen.
 The user can then press ```A``` on the keyboard, which will pause the video and allow the user to draw a square on the screen to select the region to track.
 After selecting the region, pressing ```Enter``` will resume the video, and display the tracked region.
+After running the plugin, it will create or append to a csv called test.csv with some data.
+Be careful not to mix different videos into this csv.

-To run this plugin, run the following in a directory that contains both ```object_detection_plugin.py``` and the video clip.
-The video clip should be named ```world.mp4```.
+To run this plugin, you'll need to record a video in Pupil Capture of Pupil Labs first.
+You will also need the gaze data associated with the video.
+Export the data from Pupil Labs by going into Pupil Player, opening the recording, and pressing 'e'.
+Then, move the ```world.mp4 ``` and ```gaze_positions.csv``` into a directory that contains ```object_detection_plugin.py```.
+Note: you may need to change the name of the video and csv to ```world2.mp4``` and ```gaze_positions.csv``` respectively.
+This can be fixed later by changing the names the plugin plugin is looking for.
+Then run the following line in command prompt once you've changed directory (cd) to where all these files are.
 ```
 $ python object_detection_plugin.py
 ```